ooni/spec/nettests/ts-024-sni-blocking.md

 A valid `Target` is a valid domain name (e.g. `kernel.org`), a valid IP address (e.g. `1.1.1.1`), or a valid URL (e.g. `http://x.org`).
-When the input is a URL, the experiment will extract the domain from the URL and use that as target SNI.
-(This means that, if the URL contains a port, or a path, or a query string, they will be ignored.)
+When the input is a URL, the experiment will extract the domain from the URL and use that as target SNI, ignoring any scheme, port, path, etc.

 The user should be able to specify the above parameters from the CLI.